Between Shopify vs Ecwid, Shopify wins in site builder, marketing, sales, and product features. Learn more in our comparison article.

 One-click Checkout Option

-Using Ecwid’s free plan, you can launch a storefront with up to 10 items and add this storefront to as many websites as you like (such as WordPress, Wix, and more).
+- Free ($0): You can launch a storefront with up to 10 items and add this storefront to as many websites as you like (such as WordPress, Wix, and more).
 However, you won’t get access to the two biggest social selling giants: Facebook and Instagram.
-We like that it’s perpetually free, as opposed to Shopify’s 14-day trial period, because it sometimes takes longer than that to truly understand what the service can do for you.
+We like that it’s perpetually free, as opposed to Shopify’s three-day trial period, because it sometimes takes longer than that to truly understand what the service can do for you.
 Plus, it’s a great option for sellers with a very narrow inventory.

-The Venture plan is a good fit for hobbyists and makers who are in online retail as a side hustle.
-There is no comparable pricing tier for Shopify—it falls right in between its $9 Lite plan and the $29 Shopify Basic plan.
+- Venture ($19/month): Simply getting access to Facebook and Instagram selling platforms is worth the monthly fee you’ll pay for this plan.
+You’ll also unlock useful features like inventory management, SEO tools, and automated tax calculations.
+This plan is a good fit for hobbyists and makers who are in online retail as a side hustle.
 If you’re looking to sell stuff online for under $20 per month, Venture is the plan you need.

 Ecwid beats Shopify when it comes to pricing because Shopify lacks a forever-free plan, and it charges additional transaction fees if you use a third-party payment processor.